Adam-DeLessio/Tower_of_Hanoi/README.md

 - Move all of the blocks from the box on the left to the box on the right.

 ### Rules
-- Only one disk can be moved at a time
+- Only one block can be moved at a time
-- No disk can be put on top of a smaller disk
+- No block can be put on top of a smaller block
-- You can only move the top disk
+- You can only move the top block

 ### Gameplay Instructions
 - The player must click directly on the block they choose to move.